 Widget Authentication Features:

-• Data verification: Cryptographic verification of widget data
+• Data verification: Cryptographic verification of widget data using provider-specific methods

-• Direct provider creation: Immediately creates provider records
+• Direct provider creation: Immediately creates provider records without state tokens (no callback URL)

 Frontend Integration